What does it take to become a transformational leader? What does it take to become a Ryan Fellow?

 - Fit with The Ryan Fellowship mission

-- Instructional expertise (minimum of 3+ years of K-12 full-time classroom teaching experience, as well as experience with instructional coaching for other teachers)
+- Instructional expertise (minimum of 3+ years of K-12 full-time classroom teaching experience, as well as experience with instructional coaching)

 - Formal school-based adult management experience (minimum of 1+ years in a supervisory role such as AP or director of instruction)